-The purpose of the detectors in the SBN experiment areas is to measure properties of neutrinos, as well as continuing the development of technology for future large-scale Liquid Argon detectors.
+The purpose of the experiments in the SBN experiment areas is to measure properties of neutrinos, as part of the Lab's intensity frontier physics program.
+The experiments also contribute to the development of technology for future large-scale neutrino detectors.
 Three of the detectors - SBND, MicroBooNE, and ICARUS - are liquid argon time projection chamber (LArTPC) detectors.
 The LArTPC detector technology offers extraordinarily precise event reconstruction and particle identifications.
 The technology is being scaled to larger (>10 kiloton) detectors for the Deep Underground Neutrino Experiment (DUNE).
 ANNIE studies neutrons produced by neutrino-nucleus interactions in water using advanced photosensors; these studies inform the analysis of data from other detectors which are less efficient in neutron detection, such as LArTPCs.
 Although the design of each SBN detector is not identical to the DUNE detectors, the SBN detectors contribute to DUNE through development of technology and through development of techniques for reconstruction and analysis of complex neutrino interactions.